Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 You can also make a call to their customer support center in case of any support or queries.

-To facilitate people in this lockdown, Ntc provides 100% bonus on recharge and time extension of internet services, having deadline in this period.
-Read more of the Ntc lockdown offer.
+To facilitate people in this lockdown, Ntc earlier provided 100% bonus on recharge (which is not available now).
+Now with the extension of lockdown, they have increased the deadline for internet services in this period.
+Now they have brought internet discounts and stay connected data, voice offer.
+Read more of the Ntc stay connected offer.

 Ncell has been sharing awareness information regarding the coronavirus to people through SMS.
 Now they are requesting people to follow simple moves to be smart in carrying out their businesses.